 This program is designed for students who are in 8th -12th grade.
 Like all Sacraments, there is not a correct age or time to receive a Sacrament but there is some preparation that needs to complete before taking on the responsibility that comes with the Sacrament.
 Here at St. Patrick’s, we do require students to be at least in the 8th grade before they begin preparing for Confirmation but the program is open to anyone in the 8th – 12th grades.
 Chosen: Your Journey Toward Confirmation takes young people on a journey through the entire Catholic faith in all its richness and vitality.
 Teens will be captivated by the story, from Creation all the way through salvation history, and they will come to see how the sacraments, prayer, and discipleship are the keys to a happy life.

-Classes this year will be offered on Sunday mornings from 11:15-1:45.
-We will begin the first week of October and run through May of 2022 when we will take a recess for the summer and then resume with a retreat and classes in the Fall after Palm Beach County Schools return from Summer break.
-Confirmation for the Class of 2022 will be held in September of 2022.
+Classes this year will be offered on Monday evenings from 6:30-8:00 pm.
+We will begin the first week of October and run through May of 2023 when we will take a recess for the summer and then resume with a retreat in the Fall after Palm Beach County Schools return from Summer break.
+Confirmation for the Class of 2023 will be held in September of 2023.

-If you are already registered for the Class of 2021 you do not need to reregister for this Fall.
+If you are already registered for the Class of 2022 you do not need to re-register for this Fall.

 Chosen: Your Journey Toward Confirmation takes young people on a journey through the entire Catholic faith in all its richness and vitality.
 Teens will be captivated by the story, from Creation all the way through salvation history, and they will come to see how the sacraments, prayer, and discipleship are the keys to a happy life.
 The goal of this 24-lesson program is nothing short of winning over the hearts of teens and making them disciples of Christ.